DegreeMaster of Science in Nurse Anesthesia (M.S.N.A.)

 |ANE 658 - Clinical Practicum V||15||1|

 All types of anesthesia techniques and the latest agents are available for student learning.
 Students are able to obtain experience in general anesthetics, intravenous agents, invasive line placement, and regional anesthesia including spinal, epidural, and peripheral nerve blocks including the use of ultrasound.
-Students are also required to rotate to CRNA-only rural sites for valuable experience.
+Students also rotate to CRNA-only rural sites for experience in autonomous practice settings.

 Please refer to the clinical education website for a list of clinical sites currently utilized by the School of Nurse Anesthesia.

 The following criteria must be met to qualify for graduation:

 - Satisfactory completion of all didactic and clinical courses with a minimum GPA of 3.0 on a 4.0 scale.

 - Satisfactory completion of clinical experience as required by the School of Nurse Anesthesia and the Council on Accreditation of Nurse Anesthesia Educational Programs.

 - Satisfactory completion and fulfillment of stated UNE School of Nurse Anesthesia Student Learning Outcomes.